xemu-project/xemu-website/docs/docs/eeprom.md

 ## Editing Your EEPROM

-You can use the [XboxEepromEditor](https://github.com/Ernegien/XboxEepromEditor) to adjust settings in your EEPROM image.
+You can use the [XboxEepromEditor](https://github.com/Ernegien/XboxEepromEditor) ([Windows Download](https://github.com/Ernegien/XboxEepromEditor/releases/latest/download/XboxEepromEditor.zip)) to adjust settings in your EEPROM image.